Exel-Pardo algebras of self-similar $k$-graphs: introduction

 \section{introduction}

 To give a unified framework like graph $C^*$-algebras for the Katsura's \cite{kat08} and Nekrashevyche's algebras \cite{nek04,nek05}, Exel and Pardo introduced self-similar graphs and their $C^*$-algebras in \cite{exe17}.
 They then associated an inverse semigroup and groupoid model to this class of $C^*$-algebras and studied structural features by underlying self-similar graphs.
-Note that although only finite graphs are considered in \cite{exe17}, but many of arguments and results may be easily generalized for countable row-finite graphs with no sources (see \cite{exe18,lar21} for example).
+Note that although only finite graphs are considered in \cite{exe17}, many of arguments and results may be easily generalized for countable row-finite graphs with no sources (see \cite{exe18,lar21} for example).
 Inspired from \cite{exe17}, Li and Yang in \cite{li18, li19} introduced self-similar action of a discrete countable group $G$ on a row-finite $k$-graph $\La$.
 They then associated a universal $C^*$-algebra $\mathcal{O}_{G,\La}$ to $(G,\La)$ satisfying specific relations.

 The algebraic analogues of Exel-Pardo $C^*$-algebras, denoted by $\mathcal{O}_{(G,E)}^{\mathrm{alg}}$ in \cite{cla18} and by $L_R(G,E)$ in \cite{haz19}, were introduced and studied in \cite{cla18,haz19}.
-In particular, Hazrat et al. proved a $\Z$-graded uniqueness theorem, and gave a model of Steinberg algebras for $L_R(G,E)$ \cite{haz19} among others.
-The initial idea of this paper is to modify the $\Z$-graded uniqueness theorem \cite[Theorem A]{haz19} and then apply it to give an easier proof for \cite[Theorem B]{haz19} (a groupoid model for $L_R(G,E)$).
-However, we do these here in the self-similar $k$-graph setting, which is interesting in its own right.
+In particular, Hazrat et al. proved a $\Z$-graded uniqueness theorem, and gave a model of Steinberg algebras for $L_R(G,E)$ \cite{haz19}.
+The initial aims to write the present paper are to give a much easier proof for \cite[Theorem B]{haz19} (a groupoid model for $L_R(G,E)$) using the $\mathbb{Z}$-graded uniqueness theorem, and then to study the ideal structure.
+However, we do these here, among others, for a more general class of algebras associated to self-similar higher rank graphs $(G,\La)$, which is introduced in Section 2.

-Let $R$ be a unital commutative $*$-ring.
-In this article, we associate a universal $*$-algebras over $R$ to a self-similar $k$-graph $(G,\La)$, and then study it by properties of underlying $(G,\La)$.
-In particular, we investigate the ideal structure, where our results are new even in the 1-graph case.
-Our algebras are the algebraic analogue of $\mathcal{O}_{G,\La}$ \cite{li18,li19}, and include many important known algebras such as the Exel-Pardo $*$-algebras $L_R(G,E)$ \cite{cla18, haz19}, algebraic Katsura algebras \cite{haz19}, Kumjian-Pask algebras \cite{pin13}, and the quotient boundary algebras $\q$ of a Zappa-Sz$\acute{\mathrm{e}}$p product $\lag$ introduced in Section 3.